-The Blushing Delights Palette retails for $60 and is now available on the Pat McGrath website and Sephora.
+The Blushing Delights Palette retails for $60 and is available on the Bergdorf Goodman website.** (As of April 17, 2023)

 If I hadn’t written a review on the Armani Melting Color Balms, this would have been at the top of my blush favorites list.
 This is kind of a tricky thought to have because stacked up against the brand claims, I still would not recommend this blush.
 As I mentioned in my original review, the formula of this shade in particular is stiff and dry.
 I did know this when buying it based on the review I read, but I was hoping that the brand was just having batch issues.
 Regardless, I still like this blush because I think the dryness helps it work better for my needs.

 If I apply too much of this shade it ends up looking like a bruise on me.
 By only applying a small amount I get to experience it as a warm plum blush rather than looking like I have a purple bruise.
 If the formula was creamier, I’d likely get much more pigment on my brush at a time.
 So I’ve actually been enjoying this a lot.
 I just had to let go of how I felt it should work and let it work the way it does.
 Now maybe this isn’t necessarily petty when considering it is $38 and the other shades in the range don’t seem to perform this way.
 I just feel like if I personally like using it and enjoy how it looks on me, I should try not to be so caught up in what the brand claims.